jts307/MazeProject1/DESIGN.md

 1. *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
 ##### In avatar.c:
 2. *avatar_play*, which communicates with the server, sending and receiving messages, initializes data structures and writes to the log file.
 It also determines each avatar's move, checks when the game is over and frees allocated memory and closes the socket when finished. *avatar_play* is concurrently run by every thread.
-3. *determine_goal*, which determines the goal for an avatar at the beginning of its turn.
-4. *calculate_next_move*, which determines, based on an avatar’s current position and heuristics, which move, north, south, west or east, is best.
-5. *maze* module, which defines the maze structure and its methods.
+3. *maze* module, which defines the maze structure and its methods.
-6. *priority_queue* module, which defines the priority queue structure and its methods.
+4. *priority_queue* module, which defines the priority queue structure and its methods.
-7. *graphics* module, which contains all functions needed to display the ASCII UI.
+5. *graphics* module, which contains all functions needed to display the ASCII UI.

 ### Major data structures